000

 Who it’s right for: A side project, a personal portfolio, a brand-new business that needs a placeholder while you figure out what you’re actually doing.
 If you’re testing whether a business idea even works, this tier makes sense.

-Red flag: Spending 80 hours of your own time wrestling with template limitations to save $3,000 in agency fees.
+Red flag: Spending 80 hours of your own time wrestling with template limitations to save on hiring someone.
 Your time is worth more than that.

 Tier 2: Template plus help ($500 to $2,500)